 #3 You should have basic tools in your car at all times

 The tools you need include tire changing equipment, which usually comes with a car.
 You need to get yourself a lug nut wrench and a jack, as well.
 Also, it is wise to have screwdrivers, a ratchet set, Phillips head screwdrivers, and wrenches.
 You should not have cheap tools.
-Choose tools which will last the test of time, especially when they’re required.
+Choose tools that will last the test of time, especially when they’re required.

 Be Watchful and Observant